scala/docs.scala-lang/_overviews/scala3-book/scala-for-python-devs.md

 Also at a high level, the _differences_ between Python and Scala are:

 - Python is dynamically typed, and Scala is statically typed
+  - Though it's dynamically typed, Python supports "gradual typing" with type hints, which are checked by static type checkers, like `mypy`
   - Though it’s statically typed, Scala features like type inference make it feel like a dynamic language
 - Python is interpreted, and Scala code is compiled to _.class_ files, and runs on the Java Virtual Machine (JVM)
 - In addition to running on the JVM, the [Scala.js](https://www.scala-js.org) project lets you use Scala as a JavaScript replacement